twitter/finatra/source/user-guide/build-new-http-server/controller.markdown

 ```
 <div></div>

-The server would now be defined with the controller as follows:
+The server can now be defined with the controller as follows:

 ```scala
 import DoEverythingModule